MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Results

-We first applied MIMIC-MJX to train a neural controller for a virtual rat model, using a dataset of diverse freely-moving rat behavior as reference trajectories.
+We first applied MIMIC-MJX to train a neural controller for a virtual rat model, using a dataset of diverse freely-moving rat behaviors as reference trajectories.
 Behaviors were classified as walking, rearing, and grooming, and segmented into 5-second clips \cite{Aldarondo2024-nc}.
-ANNs trained with \textbf{track-mjx} reproduced trajectories accurately, closely following the observed reference sequences registered by \textbf{stac-mjx} as measured by the alignment of joint angles between reference and generated trajectories (Fig. \hyperref[fig2]{2a}).
+ANNs trained with \texttt{track-mjx} reproduced trajectories accurately, closely following the observed reference sequences registered by \texttt{stac-mjx} as measured by the alignment of joint angles between reference and generated trajectories (\hyperref[fig2]{Fig. 2a}).

-Summarized across the entire held-out dataset, we found that \textbf{stac-mjx} and \textbf{track-mjx} achieved low registration and tracking error, respectively.
-Performance was quantified as the absolute Euclidean distance between predicted and target keypoints. \textbf{stack-mjx} showed low median registration error ($\sim$5 mm) relative to the pose tracking keypoint trajectories, while \textbf{track-mjx} likewise demonstrated low median tracking error ($\sim$10 mm) when evaluated against the \textbf{stac-mjx}-registered keypoints.
+Evaluated over a set of held-out clips, we found that \texttt{stac-mjx} and \texttt{track-mjx} achieved low registration and tracking error, respectively.
+Performance was quantified as the absolute Euclidean distance between predicted and target keypoints. \texttt{stac-mjx} showed low median registration error ($\sim$5 mm) relative to the pose tracking keypoint trajectories, while \texttt{track-mjx} likewise demonstrated low median tracking error ($\sim$7 mm) when evaluated against the \texttt{stac-mjx}-registered keypoints, with errors grouped by body region (\hyperref[fig2]{Fig. 2b}); both medians were computed over a held-out dataset.
 This corresponds to less than $\sim$5\% of the adult rat body length, consistent with previous work \cite{Aldarondo2024-nc}, and reflects markerless keypoint localization error baselines \cite{Dunn2021-zc,Ulutas2025-ig}.